 If you found the information on the blog helpful & inspirational and you feel like giving back, you can do it by clicking the donate button after entering amount you’re comfortable with.
 I’ll use it to create and deliver more useful content and resources like this.
 Thanks for your precious contribution!

-#3 Being honest with kids
+#3 Being transparent with kids

+Find a decent way to tell them the truth so they understand what is happening around them.
+This obviously doesn’t mean that you should expose them to content that’s inappropriate or harmful.
 But it does mean that you’ll inform them about important things and decisions that need to be made that will affect and even disrupt their life.

 By including them, you’re providing them with a sense of control over the situation and this is essential.
 Because that way life isn’t just happening to them – they’re managing it and influencing it and aren’t just victims of circumstances.